Coverage of Acute Malnutrition Treatment

 Recommended Means of Verification

-Use program data recording for proxy coverage by using number of children under 5 with acute mlanutrition admitted for treatment over a specified period and estimated caseload of acute malnutrition for the same period.
+Means of verification include SQUEAC/SLEAC, Census surveys or other population-based surveys that are adequately powered to measure coverage OR use program data recording for proxy coverage by using number of children under 5 with acute malnutrition admitted for treatment over a specified period and estimated caseload of acute malnutrition for the same period.

 Indicator Attributes